ChaseStas/swift-snapshot-testing-cgciextension/README.md

 # SnapshotTestingCGCIExtensions

-An extension to SnapshotTesting which allows you to use CIImage and CGImage
+An extension for SnapshotTesting which allows you to use `CIImage` and `CGImage` for both macOS and iOS/tvOS platforms.